circleci/circleci-docs/jekyll/_cci2/workflows.md

 In the example, `filters` is set with the `branches` key and the `only` key with the branch name.
 Any branches that match the value of `only` will run the job.
 Branches matching the value of `ignore` will not run the job.
 See the [Sample Sequential Workflow config with Branching](https://github.com/CircleCI-Public/circleci-demo-workflows/blob/sequential-branch-filter/.circleci/config.yml) for a full example.

-### Using Tag Filters to Run Jobs

-When running jobs,
-CircleCI treats tag and branch filters differently.

-1. If a job is unaffected by **branch** filters, CircleCI runs the job.
-2. If a job is unaffected by **tag** filters,
-CircleCI skips the job.

-In other words,
-all jobs run for all branches
+### Executing Jobs for a Git Tag

-unless you define branch filters, and no jobs run for any tags unless you define tag filters.
+CircleCI does not run jobs for tags unless you explicitly specify tag filters.
+Additionally,
+if a job requires any other jobs (directly or indirectly), those jobs must also have tag filters.

 In the example below,
 two workflows are defined: